zkotti/fun-in-lockdown/guide.md

 * [Halli Galli](https://www.ultraboardgames.com/halli-galli/game-rules.php): A fast game in which you have to ring the bell as soon as 5 same fruits appear.
 Just watch for your hands!
 * [Citadels](https://en.wikipedia.org/wiki/Citadels_(card_game)): A card game in which on each round, players pick a role, build districts and make actions according to their role.
 * [Trivial Pursuit](https://en.wikipedia.org/wiki/Trivial_Pursuit): A game to test your knowledge about things around the globe.
+* [Scrabble](https://en.wikipedia.org/wiki/Scrabble): A game in which you use random letters to create words.

 ---